Skip to content

 There is some preliminary evidence that Bifodobacterium lactis HN019 is able to reduce BMI, cholesterol and inflammatory markers in those with metabolic syndrome25.
 L. acidophilus NCFM® was shown in a pilot study to preserve insulin sensitivity in those with normal and impaired insulin sensitivity26.
 Both these results are promising, but it must be noted these trials were small and more trials are needed to confirm their efficacy.

 There are many different types of probiotic supplements available, from liquids to powders, but most adults tend to prefer a capsule as this is easier to fit in their morning breakfast routine.
 Some gym goers like to open their capsule or add a powder sachet to their morning protein shake just before consumption.
+For those who really don’t like capsules or powders, then gummy products for adults are available.
+However, it is important to choose ones that contain strains of very robust bacteria (known as soil-based organisms) which allows them to survive the manufacturing process, for example Bacillus coagulans Unique IS-2.

 Don’t forget your diet - you can even find friendly bacteria in food!
 Some of the best probiotic food for men (and women!) include fermented foods such as Kefir, Kimchi and Sauerkraut.
 All of these are good sources of bacteria which can support gut health.